Cirkit Designer Logo

 Common Issues and Solutions

-2. Flickering or Unstable Display:
+3. Flickering or Dim Display:

 FAQs

-Q: Can I use this module with a 3.3V microcontroller?
+Q: Can I use the LCD I2C 20x4 with a 3.3V microcontroller?

 Q: Can I display custom characters?